 This post contains affiliate links to keep my blog up & running!
 To read my full disclosure policy, click here.

 We all know that self-care is important.
 No one wants to be running in circles, stressed out of their minds.
-The hard part isn’t knowing WHY we should practice self-care but really HOW the heck we can fit it into our daily schedules.
+The hard part about maintaining a daily self-care routine isn’t understanding WHY we should practice self-care but HOW the heck can we fit it into our daily schedules.